Bequia: A Beginner's Guide To The Hidden Caribbean Gem

 How to get around Bequia

 The island is small enough that hardy travelers can walk everywhere, though if they plan to visit every part of Bequia on foot, they should be prepared for a workout of the calves.
 Hills rise along the island's spine, adding vertical lift to the exertion.
 Walkers should take lots of sunblock, water, and a hat; the sun is intense.
-Some visitors prefer to take taxis everywhere, a relatively easy way of getting around since there isn't a vast amount of terrain to cover — reaching anywhere on the island should take less than 30 minutes.
+Some visitors prefer to take taxis everywhere, a relatively easy way of getting around since there isn't a vast amount of terrain to cover; reaching anywhere on the island should take less than 30 minutes.
 If you're headed by taxi to a restaurant, the staff can call a cab to take you back afterward.

 What to bring on a trip to Bequia

-The best time to visit Bequia
+What is the best time to visit Bequia?

 Recommended